nplrkn/alsoran/documentation/backlog.md

 ## RETEST

 ## DONE
+- Ints should be Copy rather than Clone (e.g. AmfUeNgapId)
 - Registration sequence should not set up UE context in DU or invovle Rrc Reconfiguration
 - SRB set to 0 or 1 and checking of that in Mock DU
 - Add comments at top of files